Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ![Architecture](/Portfolio/Images/architecture-UML.png)

-See relevant sections for further information about specific subsystems.

 ## b.
 Object-Oriented design of key sub-systems (e.g. Desktop Application, Web Application etc.)
 Our [initial UML diagram](/Portfolio/Images/first_uml.png) from one of our initial meetings was limited, however over time, additional key features were added into the following UML diagrams for each of the three sub-systems.